-36. Applicants will be entitled to a refund of licence fee payments in the following situations:

-- Where on review of an application it is decided that the Property does not need a license at the time of application (for example, it falls under one of the exemptions); - (ii) Where an application has been made for an exempt property by mistake or a duplicate application has been made. - 37.
-Refunds will not be provided in the following situations: - (i) the property was required to be licensed at the time of application; - (ii) the property is subsequently sold at any point during the application process; - (iii) the Council refuses the application and does not grant a licence; - (iv) the application is withdrawn at any point during the application process; - (v) the Council revokes (takes away) the licence; - (vi) the Council varies the licence and reduces the amount of time it remains operationally valid; - (vii) the property is refused planning permission. - 38.
+- 16. Applicants will be entitled to a refund of licence fee payments in the following situations - Where on review of an application it is decided that the Property does not need a licence at the time of application (for example, it falls under one of the exemptions); - (ii) Where an application has been made for an exempt property by mistake, or a duplicate application has been made. - 17.
+Refunds will not be provided in the following situations: - (i) the property was required to be licensed at the time of application; - (ii) the property is subsequently sold at any point during the application process: - (iii) the Council refuses the application and does not grant a licence; - (iv) the application is withdrawn at any point during the application process; - (v) the Council revokes (takes away) the licence; - (vi) the Council varies the licence and reduces the amount of time it remains operationally valid; - (vii) the property is refused planning permission. - 18.
 The fees are not connected to the length of a licence.
-If a licence is no longer required the licence holder must request a revocation to cancel the licence before it expires, the Council cannot give a refund for any unused time.
+If a licence is no longer required the licence holder must request a revocation to cancel the licence before it expires.
+The Council cannot give a refund for any unused time but will not charge for the revocation.